-This film more than the others feels like a bit of a pastiche; more exercise than inspiration.
+This film more than his others feels like a bit of a pastiche; more exercise than inspiration.
 (Though the scene with the Nonsense Song & the ravioli is among the finest on film.)
-The Franz character is, as always, a shamelessly revealing stand-in for F. himself… Not among his masterpieces (it drags at the start, e.g.) but visually great and, anyway.
+The Franz character is, as always, a shamelessly revealing stand-in for F. himself… Not among his masterpieces (it drags at the start, e.g.) but visually great and, anyway...
 Fassbinder.

 Fassbinder hates hollywood, hollywood gangster movies, and you!
 With this movie in goes back to what worked with "Love is Colder than Death" and does it even uglier and more smug while at the same time adding more inspired flourish than feels very Max Ophuls.
 The formal beauty and detachment of the movie kept me engaged to the bitter-bitter end.